thestippe/thestippe.github.io/_drafts/statistics/reals.md

 The trace looks fine, as usual.

-Since we are dealing with two variables, looking at the single marginal distributions only gives us a partial information about the structure of the posterior.
+Since we are dealing with two variables, looking at the single marginal distributions only gives us some partial information about the structure of the posterior.
 We can gain some information by looking at the joint distribution as follows

 ```python